innerfunction/Q-android/README.md

         }
     });
 ```
-After that you can resolve or reject your Deferred, this is usefull when you want to resolve a deferred in an async call where you need to overwrite methods:
+Then you can resolve or reject your Deferred in any other part of the code.
 ```java
 // e.g. after an async operation
 if (error != null) {